dmerejkowsky/hugo-theme-minimo/exampleSite/content/docs/shortcodes.md

 {{<note>}}
 From now on, everything takes place on a **Linux** machine.
 There are some differences when using macOS or Windows, but for the sake of simplicity I will only deal with one platform here.
 We will also use **Python3** only.
 Again, in Python2 things are a little different, but let's keep things simple.
+This an *emphasized* term in the note.
 {{</note>}}